danthegoodman1/cloudComputingCourse/authentication/README.md

 ```
 npm init -y

-npm i jsonwebtoken bcrypt express body-parser cors
+npm i jsonwebtoken bcrypt express body-parser cors sqlite3 sequelize
 ```

 This will get us setup to make a simple API with authentication.
-For the purposes of this module, we are just going to store the user documents inside of a variable in memory.
-This would normally be stored in a database.
+For the purposes of this module, we are just going to store the user documents inside of am SQLite3 DB.
+This would normally be stored in a decentralized database.

 We need to make an `index.js` file to start dropping code into: